graphicore/ufoJS/README.md

      programms or webworkers.
 It is less complex to write synchronous scripts.

-   [ObtainJS](https://github.com/graphicore/obtainJS) is used to implement the asynchronous and synchronous API side bz side.
+   [ObtainJS](https://github.com/graphicore/obtainJS) is used to implement the asynchronous and synchronous API side by side.
 Go to the OtainJS Repository to learn how to use APIs implemented with it or how to implement APIs with ObtainJS.